X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 How The US Stole IRAQ, Research Base Article

 How the US Stole IRAQ.
 Friends, you must have often heard in the news that America attacked Iraq in 2003.
 At that time, the biggest story told was that Iraq had “Weapons of Mass Destruction“.
 But the truth was something else.
-Today, we will understand this whole matter in simple language, why America reached Iraq, what the reasons were, and what the result of this war.
+Today, we will understand this whole matter in simple language: why America invaded Iraq, the reasons, and the outcome of this war.

 In 2001, the World Trade Center in New York was attacked.
 The whole world was shaken.
 At that time, the US President was George Bush.
 The responsibility of the attack fell on Al-Qaeda and Osama bin Laden.
 Al-Qaeda was present in Afghanistan.
 But the question is, when the enemy was in Afghanistan, why did America choose Iraq?